patroytall/patrick-roy-me/src/articles/003-dive-into-enterprise-software-costs.md

 ## Testing times increase

 The test suites grow to match the component sizes.
 They take longer to run.
 The objective is to protect against regression issues.
-Your development and deployment processes or hindered by the slowing testing.
+Your development and deployment processes are hindered by the slowing testing.

 ## Conclusion